Kolyn090/ice-Queb/README.md

 ## React Native Expo

 *For Ice-Quef folder only.*
 We are using React Native Expo framework to develop & deploy our app!
 You should install mobile app “Expo go” directly from Apple Store or Google Play Store before doing next steps.
+Check out https://expo.dev/tools for more detail

 ### Step 1